louiselize/ChessAI/README.md

 # ChessAI

 I am thrilled to introduce my Chess AI project, which was completed as part of my coursework at school.
-Using the Arena platform, I implemented both the MinMax and Alpha Beta pruning algorithms to optimize andcreate an AI capable of challenging players.♟️
+Using the Arena platform, I implemented both the MinMax and Alpha Beta pruning algorithms to optimize and create an AI capable of challenging players.♟️

 I invite you to explore my repository to learn more about the development process and see the final product in action!